 Away from Bonfire Night (when you might want to take your time letting off pyro in the back garden), quite often it is in fact better to keep your display short, intense and to the point.
-In our Choosing Fireworks help section we list a number of events where this is the case, such as New Year’s Eve displays.
-In this article, we’ll take a look at the concept in more detail.
+In my Choosing Fireworks help section I list a number of events where this is the case, such as New Year’s Eve displays.
+In this article, I’ll take a look at the concept in more detail.

 Fear of short displays

 You’ve heard of FOMO – fear of missing out.
 I’m pretty sure there’s something called FOSD too, that’s fear of short displays.
 As any firework retailer will agree, the general perception of the firework buying public is that you should get as long a display for your budget as possible.
 That’s understandable.
 Fireworks are not cheap so why would you want to blow £200, say, in three minutes when you could spin it out to half an hour?

 But the truth is that the longer a display you have for any given budget, the more drawn out it will be, the more repetitive it will get and quite honestly if you push things too far you’ll end up with a display that’s boring.
 On the other hand, blow your budget in a shorter time and you can enjoy significantly more intense effects and guests will leave your party thinking “WOW!”.

 But there are other advantages too.
 Shorter displays are less disruptive to neighbours, involve less setting up and less effort to fire.